 Given all the security concerns that arise with Shadow IT, a company’s natural response would probably be to clamp down on it in the effort to eliminate the threats and technical risks altogether.
 However, as IT departments no longer pull all the strings when it comes to servers, devices or applications being used within an organization, reacting with a rigid Shadow IT policy won’t hold employees back from turning to these kinds of services in the need to manage the increasing requirements of their jobs.

 What can IT leaders do?

 Rather than fight Shadow IT, companies should embrace its origins and leverage it as an opportunity to understand which tech solutions have gained traction and reached a tipping point in employee usage.
 Implementing those services company-wide will help mitigate technical risks and provide employees with the tools they really need.

 Here are 3 tips on how to deal with Shadow IT:

 Keep a close watch on your company network.
 Responding positively to Shadow IT requires companies to understand which technologies are used within the corporate IT infrastructure.
 Make checking your network for new, unregistered devices a daily routine through vulnerability scanning, a widely-adopted security practice providing detailed information about whether unknown devices are used in the network.
 This will help you find out whether Shadow IT runs rampant inside your company.

-Adjust to your employees’ demands.
+- Adjust to your employees’ demands.
 Today, employees work across different locations, various platforms, and a range of mobile devices.
 If you don’t provide easy-to-use software solutions that allow employees to access business content on-the-go, your employees will find other, less cumbersome applications to work remotely – beyond the awareness and monitoring of IT.
 This jeopardizes sensitive business data.
-To reduce that risk, you need to provide secure, IT-controlled cloud solutions that make employees want to work within approved software environments.
+To reduce that risk, you need to provide secure, IT-controlled cloud solutions that make employees want to work within approved software environment.